matryer/gopherize.me/README.md

 The artwork is stored in the default Google Cloud Storage account for the app.

-Inside the `artwork` folder, each folder represents a cateogry of items from which users may select one feature.
+Inside the `artwork` folder, each folder represents a category of items from which users may select one feature.
 A feature is a PNG image that is overlaid in category order to build up the final image.